haboustak/httpvec/README.md

 optional arguments:
-  -h, --help            show this help message and exit -d, --debug           show detailed debug information -V, --verbose         show additional information -v, --version         show program's version number and exit -i , --inspectors     path to inspector module or a directory that contains
+  -h, --help            show this help message and exit -v, --version         show program's version number and exit -V, --verbose         show additional information
+  -i , --inspectors     path to inspector module or a directory that contains
                         inspector modules
   -p PORT, --port PORT  port used to listen for incoming requests